 Welcome to Into the Dish!
 If you are a passionate foodie struggling to balance your love of cooking with the wants and needs of an active (and potentially not as food adventurous) young family, then this is the place for you!
 In this site you will find great recipes, tips, and inspiration to help re-ignite your passion in the kitchen, fickle family and all.

 Born and raised in Canada, I’m a Westcoast girl to the core.
-My background is in sales and marketing in the Tourism Industry, however my passion lies in the kitchen.
+My background is in sales and marketing in the Tourism Industry.
+I’ve been fortunate to work for some great companies such as Westin Hotels & Resorts, Four Seasons Hotels & Resorts, Whistler Blackcomb and some other leaders in the industry, however my passion lies in the kitchen.
 I live in Vancouver, BC with my husband and two kids – known affectionately on this site as husband, daughter (10) and son (8).
 My husband is a great eater – as long as it doesn’t have mango (allergy – so sad!) or too much parsley, he’s pretty much game for anything.
 My kids are also pretty good eaters, however I think that they secretly wish I would make them frozen chicken nuggets and grilled cheese sandwiches more often!